divakarmanivel/pokemondivision/README.md

 ## Contributing

 I welcome pull requests from all Pokémon fans and seasoned JavaScript developers alike!
 Thanks in advance!
+For more details on how to contribute, visit our [Contribution](CONTRIBUTING.md) page.

+## Code of Conduct

+Visit our [Code of Conduct](CODE_OF_CONDUCT.md) page for an overview on our ground rules.

 # FAQ